transcelerate/ddf-home/github-support.md

 - Distribute the code as they see fit
 - Access the code
-- Contribute to the code (i.e. openly review, suggest changes, etc.).
+- Contribute (i.e. openly review, suggest changes, etc.).

 The Study Definitions Repository (SDR) Reference Implementation has been deployed onto GitHub, a popular platform for Open source.
 Having the SDR RI developed and deployed as open source and vendor agnostic supports collaboration, transparency, and innovation across the industry.

 ## GitHub Access

 To view content on GitHub, you do not need to create an account.
-However, to actively participate and contribute to GitHub content, a person does need to create an account.
+However, to actively participate and contribute, a person does need to create a GitHub account.

 Go to [https://github.com/join](https://github.com/join) and follow the instructions to create an account.
 To access and use GitHub for DDF is free of charge.